H-Fontaine/Rust-thread_pool/README.md

 # Rust-thread_pool

-A simple thread pool coded in Rust to parallelisze tasks
+A simple thread pool coded in Rust to parallelize tasks